 On May 3, 2024, we executed an amended and restated sales agreement with Baird (the "2024 ATM Program"), which enables the further issuance of up to \$400.0 million of Common stock.
-At June 30, 2024, \$400.0 million was available for sale under the 2024 ATM Program.
-The offer and sale of shares under the 2024 ATM Program were registered under the Securities Act pursuant to our automatically effective shelf registration statement on Form S-3 (File No. 333-260758).
+At September 30, 2024, \$400.0 million was available for sale under the 2024 ATM Program.
+The offer and sale of shares under the 2024 ATM Program were registered under the Securities Act pursuant to our automatically effective shelf registration statement on Form S-3 (File No. 333-260758) that expires on November 4, 2024 and for which we plan to file a replacement automatically effective shelf registration statement on Form S-3 immediately following the filing of this Quarterly Report on Form 10-Q.